 There were more clashes over the next few days, but the Christians were running out of food and feared they too would be surrounded by the Turks.
 Johann von Tilly had brought 12 wagons of food and 300 horsemen on 9 October but he was attacked by Turk-Tatar riders who took the wagons from him.
 Tilly managed to repel the attackers three times and was even wounded when Mercoeur sent his soldiers to cut them off.

 The hussars of Kollonitz, Hohenlohe, and Nádasdy rushed to the aid of Thurn’s soldiers and they managed to cut him off.
 Although they had not suffered severe losses during the withdrawal, the army fell apart in the camp they made at Szemenye.
 Mercoeur wanted to return to Kanizsa, but he could not stop the disintegration of the army.

-After the departure of the reinforcing army, the defenders of Kanizsa has had no more hope left.
+After the departure of the reinforcing army, the defenders of Kanizsa have had no more hope left.
 It was beside the point that the besiegers were also having difficulties because Captain Paradeiser had no gunpowder nor food left so he decided to surrender the fort.
 After 45 days of siege, he ceded the castle on 20 October in exchange for getting free conduct.
 You can read more about Kanizsa Castle here: